Carlos Castaneda: Modern perspectives

-According to William W. Kelly, chair of the anthropology department at Yale University:I doubt you'll find an anthropologist of my generation who regards Castaneda as anything but a clever con man.
+According to William W. Kelly, chair of the anthropology department at Yale University:

+I doubt you'll find an anthropologist of my generation who regards Castaneda as anything but a clever con man.
 It was a hoax, and surely don Juan never existed as anything like the figure of his books.
-Perhaps to many it is an amusing footnote to the gullibility of naive scholars, although to me it remains a disturbing and unforgivable breach of ethics.David Silverman sees value in the work even while considering it fictional.
-In Reading Castaneda he describes the apparent deception as a critique of anthropology field work in general—a field that relies heavily on personal experience, and necessarily views other cultures through a lens.
+Perhaps to many it is an amusing footnote to the gullibility of naive scholars, although to me it remains a disturbing and unforgivable breach of ethics.

+Sociologist David Silverman sees value in the work even while considering it fictional.
+In Reading Castaneda, he describes the apparent deception as a critique of anthropology field work in general—a field that relies heavily on personal experience, and necessarily views other cultures through a lens.
 He said that the descriptions of peyote trips and the work's fictional nature were meant to place doubt on other works of anthropology.

-Donald Wieve cites Castaneda to explain the insider/outsider problem as it relates to mystical experiences, while acknowledging the fictional nature of Castaneda's work.
+Donald Wiebe cites Castaneda to explain the insider/outsider problem as it relates to mystical experiences, while acknowledging the fictional nature of Castaneda's work.